Ogg formats in HTML5: Recommendation retracted

 On December 10, 2007, the HTML 5 specification was updated, replacing the reference to Theora and Vorbis with a placeholder:

 The removal of the Ogg formats from the specification made it completely file format neutral, like previous versions of HTML.
 The decision was criticized by a number of Web developers.
 A follow-up discussion also occurred on the W3C questions and answers blog.

 In response to criticism, the WHATWG has cited concerns over the Ogg formats still being within patent lifetime and thus vulnerable to unknown patents.

 Such submarine patents may also exist for formats like MP3.
 Also, the AVC patent licensing policy is subject to change in a not-yet-clear manner.

 Adoption

-As of December 31st, 2020, Adobe Flash Player has stopped receiving support from Adobe, with HTML5 video being one of the main technologies replacing it.
+As of December 31, 2020, Adobe Flash Player has stopped receiving support from Adobe, with HTML video being one of the main technologies replacing it.

 "WebRTC Audio Codec and Processing Requirements" Internet standard drafts, published in 2011–2013, require free formats, including Opus, which was developed, among others, by programmers associated with Xiph.Org Foundation (the maintainer of Ogg).